-The San Francisco bicycle plan calls for establishing a westbound bike lane at Howard Street and bike lanes on Second Street.
-(Howard and Second Streets are currently identified as bike routes.)
-The addition of these lanes would improve the quality and comfort of bicycling in the area around the Transbay Terminal
+The San Francisco Department of Parking and Traffic is considering an extension of the Howard Street bike lane (that currently runs between Fifth and Eleventh streets) to Fremont Street and the provision of a new bike lane on Second Street.
+The addition of these lanes would improve the quality and comfort of bicycling in the area around the Transbay Terminal.